MDX policies for mobile productivity apps for iOS

 - Tunneled - Full VPN and Web SSO: Permits switching between VPN modes automatically as needed.
 If a network request fails due to an authentication request which cannot be handled in a specific VPN mode, it is retried in an alternate mode.

 If one of the Tunneled modes is selected, a per-app VPN tunnel in this initial mode is created back to the enterprise network, and Citrix Gateway split tunnel settings are used.
 Citrix recommends Tunneled Full VPN for connections that employ client certificates or end-to-end SSL to a resource in the enterprise network.
 Citrix recommends Tunneled - Web SSO for connections that require single sign-on (SSO).

 micro VPN session required

 If Yes, the user must have a connection to the enterprise network and an active session.
 If No, an active session is not required.
 Default value is Use Previous Setting.
-For newly uploaded apps, the defaut value is No. Whichever setting was selected prior to the upgrade to this new policy remains in effect until an option other than Use Previous Setting is selected.
+For newly uploaded apps, the default value is No. Whichever setting was selected before the upgrade to this new policy remains in effect until an option other than Use Previous Setting is selected.

 micro VPN session required grace period (minutes)